More than £5m has been lost to fraud since February according to Action Fraud, with pension scams amongst the most common type of scam reported.

-Victims of pension scams lost an average of £82,000 last year, a devastating amount of money to lose.
+Latest research from the Financial Conduct Authority (FCA) and the Pensions Regulator found that victims of pension scams lost an average of £82,000 in 2018, a devastating amount of money to lose.

 With fraudsters becoming ever more sophisticated, and the line between outright fraud, and those selling vastly overpriced, unsafe investments blurring, would you know how to spot a scam?

-Sadly, many of us don’t until it’s too late and pension scam victims risk losing 22 years’ worth of savings – the length of time it can take to build a pension pot of £82,000 – within just 24 hours, according to the city regulator the Financial Conduct Authority and the Pensions Regulator’s joint ScamSmart campaign.
+Those who do fall victim to pension scams risk losing 22 years’ worth of savings – the length of time it can take to build a pension pot of £82,000 – within just 24 hours, according to the FCA’s and the Pensions Regulator’s joint ScamSmart campaign.

 Their research found that no-one is safe, and in fact the more educated you are, the more likely you are to fall victim to a pension scam.
 For example, those who have a university degree are 40% more likely to accept the offer of a free pension review, a tactic often used by fraudsters, than those without one.